Building Choreonoid-related Packages¶

 misc/script/install-requisites-ubuntu-20.04.sh

-Setting CMake options¶
+Setting CMake Options¶

 catkin config --cmake-args -DBUILD_CHOREONOID_EXECUTABLE=OFF